-While there is no conclusive evidence that proteins which are absorbed into the bloodstream quickly are better for muscle gain, many bodybuilders say that the digestion rate of proteins influences how tissue including muscle, skin, and nails is broken down and rebuilt.
+There is no conclusive evidence that proteins which are absorbed into the bloodstream quickly are better for muscle gain.
+However, many bodybuilders say that the digestion rate of proteins influences how tissue, including muscle, skin, and nails, is broken down and rebuilt.

-Whey protein is among the best protein powders to take if you want to build muscle and recover quickly after exercising.
+Whey protein is among the best protein supplements to take if you want to build muscle and recover quickly after exercising.

 An excellent source of both essential and non-essential amino acids, being sourced from dairy, it contains lactose.
 While the amount is very small and it doesn’t usually cause a problem, this is something to be aware of if you are lactose-intolerant.

 One of the most popular and highly-rated whey protein supplements is Optimum Nutrition Gold Standard 100% Whey Protein Powder.
 Suitable for vegetarians and vegans, it is gluten-free.
 Each serving contains 24 grams of whey protein, 5.5 grams of naturally occurring BCAAs, and 4 grams of naturally occurring glutamine.

 Casein protein is also derived from dairy, so it typically contains a small amount of lactose.
 It absorbs slowly and steadily, and it forms a gel upon reaching the stomach.